Dana Evan Kaplan: Early life

-Rabbinic Education
+Rabbinic education

-All rabbinical students that attend HUC-JIR are required to study at its Jerusalem campus for one year, and this usually takes place during their first year of schooling.
+All rabbinical students who attend HUC-JIR are required to study at its Jerusalem campus for one year; usually during their first year of schooling.
 Kaplan, however, was one of the few American students to complete their entire education at the Jerusalem campus through the Israel Rabbinical Program.
 This program is taught entirely in Hebrew and primarily caters to Israeli students from the local area.

 As part of his rabbinical studies, Kaplan served as student rabbi in a number of Israeli Progressive congregations in the Tel Aviv suburbs.
-He officiated at Shabbat services and delivered sermons, all entirely in Hebrew.
-As a result of these experiences, he was able to get an inside sense of the challenges facing the Reform movement in Israel.
+He officiated at Shabbat services and delivered sermons (all entirely in Hebrew).
+As a result of his experiences, Kaplan gained insight into the challenges Reform Judaism faces in Israel.
 He was inspired by Rabbi Mickey Boyden, who was rabbi at the synagogue in Ra'anana where Kaplan was a student rabbi in 1993.
-At that time, the congregation was struggling to get equal funding for a synagogue building that they hoped to construct.
-These difficulties were due in large part to the ‘status quo’, which did not treat Reform and Conservative Judaism as legitimate forms of Judaism from a political standpoint and adversely affected these groups in terms of recognition and funding.
+At that time, the congregation was struggling to get equal funding for a synagogue it hoped to construct.
+These difficulties were due in large part to the ‘status quo’, which did and does not treat Reform and Conservative Judaism as legitimate forms of Judaism from a political standpoint and adversely affects the groups' broader recognition, acceptance, and funding access.
 In 2007, Boyden was asked by the city of Hod Hasharon to recite the prayer for fallen soldiers and victims of terror during the annual memorial ceremony (Yom HaZikaron), in part because his son Jonathan was killed in battle in Lebanon almost 15 years earlier.
-When the Orthodox Jews in the region threatened to disrupt the ceremony, the entire event was eventually cancelled.
+When Orthodox Jews in the region threatened to disrupt the ceremony, the entire event was eventually cancelled.